joseph280996/portfolio-react/content/Top.en.md

 ---
-header: "\"First, solve the problem.
-Then, write the code\" - John Johnson"
+header: "Welcome!"
-subheader: "My Name is Tung Xuan Pham and I'm a Software Engineer."
+subheader: "My name is Tung and I'm a Software Engineer."
 imageFileName: "header-bg.jpg"
-jumpToAnchor: "About"
+jumpToAnchor: "Fun Facts"
 jumpToAnchorText: "Learn More About Me"
 ---